Series and repetitions in the gym, how many do I have to have good results?

 Imagine two friends, Antonio and José.

-Both want to gain muscle, but while Antonio decides to go training five times a week, José has little time available and can only go three times.
+Both want to win muscle mass, but while António decides to go training five times a week, José has little time available and can only go three times.

 They talk to Joaquim, the instructor of the gymnasium, and lead with the same ABC training.